Cortical Mechanisms of Perceptual and Cognitive Development

 How much of our behavior and its disorders are determined by our genes and by our environment?
 This nature-nurture debate has continued for centuries by both philosophers and scientists.
 We now know our behavior reflects neural circuits sculpted by experience during “critical periods” in postnatal life.
 Such heightened plasticity declines into adulthood, often limiting recovery of function.
 On the other hand, the adult brain needs stability.
 Failed stabilization can disrupt circuit computations by allowing modification by undesirable information, which may lead to mental disorders.
 How does the brain solve this stability-plasticity dilemma?
-The goal of our lab is to identify the mechanisms of developmental critical periods to establish (1) perception and (2) cognition relevant to neurodevelopmental and psychiatric disorders.
-We take an integrated approach combining molecular, anatomical, imaging, electrophysiological, and behavior methodologies using mouse models.
+The goal of our lab is to identify the mechanisms of developmental critical periods to establish (1) perception and (2) cognition relevant to neuro-developmental and psychiatric disorders.
+Our strategy is to use visual system, a premier model of critical period for cortical plasticity, to discover molecular/ circuit mechanisms, and then apply these mechanisms as unique tools to dissect more complicated critical periods for cognitive behaviors such as attention and social cognition.
+We are an active member of Center for Neurotechnology and Behavior and Center for Affective Neuroscience at Mount Sinai.

 Experience-dependent Perceptual Development